Said-Abdullahi/Deep_Learning_PROJECT/README.md

 This repository contains a projects from my Master of Data Science degree.
 These assignments aims to demonstrate my learning in deep learning theory and its application to data analytics and artificial intelligence problems.

-In this repo, I build upon the image classification problem I addressed in Assignment 1, where I used a Densely Connected Neural Network on the Fashion-MNIST dataset.
-For Assignment 2, I apply best practices in deep-learning computer vision to develop a practical solution for waste classification, contributing to environmental sustainability.
+In this repo I apply best practices in deep-learning computer vision to develop a practical solution for waste classification, contributing to environmental sustainability.

 **Background**